wmo-cop/BUFR5/README.md

 # BUFR5
-Collaborative Space for BUFR edition 5 development as part of IPET-CM
+Collaborative space for BUFR edition 5 development as part of IPET-CM